DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 fails, the connection is aborted.
 At this point the client can send regular unauthenticated HTTP requests to the server.
 When it wishes to start MASQUE, the client uses HTTP Transport
-Authentication (draft-schinazi-httpbis-transport-auth) to prove its possession of its associated key.
+Authentication {{!I-D.schinazi-httpbis-transport-auth}} to prove its possession of its associated key.
 The client sends the Transport-Authentication header alongside an HTTP CONNECT request for "/.well-known/masque/initial" with the :protocol pseudo-header field set to